-Over the next few weeks, as we all begin reconnecting with the outside world, SOUTH WALES LIFE will tour this beautiful region of ours to see how it’s looking post lockdown, and maybe come up with a few ideas of new places for you to visit.
+SOUTH WALES LIFE has been touring this beautiful region of ours to see how it’s looking, and maybe come up with a few ideas of new places for you to visit.
 We’ll be dropping in on our beaches, mountains, towns, villages and City Centres.
 If there’s anywhere you think we should visit, just let us know.

 This first is the MONMOUTHSHIRE & BRECON CANAL, at least a small, but nevertheless stunning stretch of it in Gilwern.